ironsketch/ironsketch.github.io/sos.md

 ##### 02/06/18

-I talked to the teacher about an idea I had to use the data structures we are using to make a simple silly relational network (would not call it a nueral network) But each word would have a % of use.
+I talked to the teacher about an idea I had to use the data structures we are using to make a simple silly relational network (would not call it a [neural network](#neural network)) But each word would have a % of use.
 Each color would have a percentage of use and compare... ?
 We will see.
 [Here](images/weirdidea-1.png) is an image of my abstract idea.

 I started reading a book I got at a used bookstore.
 'Mapping the Mind' by Rita Carter.
 It seemed interesting and it has important information on how neurons work.
 Which I have studied breifly in the past so it is good to relearn.
 Unfortunately this book talks about [Phrenology](#phrenology) as if it's legitimate. :( I fear for the world.
 [Phrenology History of a Pseudoscience](https://theness.com/index.php/phrenology-history-of-a-pseudoscience/)